 T1584 Compromise Infrastructure

 Adversaries may compromise third-party infrastructure that can be used during targeting.
-Infrastructure solutions include physical or cloud servers, domains, and third-party web and DNS services.
-Instead of buying, leasing, or renting infrastructure an adversary may compromise infrastructure and use it during other phases of the adversary lifecycle.4259 Additionally, adversaries may compromise numerous machines to form a botnet they can leverage.
+Infrastructure solutions include physical or cloud servers, domains, network devices, and third-party web and DNS services.
+Instead of buying, leasing, or renting infrastructure an adversary may compromise infrastructure and use it during other phases of the adversary lifecycle.74812 Additionally, adversaries may compromise numerous machines to form a botnet they can leverage.

-Use of compromised infrastructure allows an adversary to stage, launch, and execute an operation.
+Use of compromised infrastructure allows adversaries to stage, launch, and execute operations.
 Compromised infrastructure can help adversary operations blend in with traffic that is seen as normal, such as contact with high reputation or trusted sites.
-For example, adversaries may leverage compromised infrastructure (potentially also in conjunction with Digital Certificates) to further blend in and support staged information gathering and/or Phishing campaigns.1
+For example, adversaries may leverage compromised infrastructure (potentially also in conjunction with Digital Certificates) to further blend in and support staged information gathering and/or Phishing campaigns.3 Adversaries may also compromise numerous machines to support Proxy and/or proxyware services or to form a botnet.12 Additionally, adversaries may compromise infrastructure residing in close proximity to a target in order to gain Initial Access via Wi-Fi Networks.6

-By using compromised infrastructure, adversaries may make it difficult to tie their actions back to them.
-Prior to targeting, adversaries may compromise the infrastructure of other adversaries.6
+By using compromised infrastructure, adversaries may enable follow-on malicious operations.
+Prior to targeting, adversaries may also compromise the infrastructure of other adversaries.9

 Mitigations